EGI-Federation/documentation/content/en/internal/configuration-database/adding-new-projects/_index.md

 GOCDB is multi-tenanted; it can host multiple projects in the same instance.
 There are a number of different deployment scenarios that can be used to support new projects detailed below.
-Please contact the GocDB admins/EGI Operations to request the addition of a new project.
+Please contact the GOCDB admins and EGI Operations to request the addition of a new project.

 ## 1) Add resources (sites/services) to an existing project